ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 # Kotysa

 Kotysa is a light ORM that offers the idiomatic way to write **Ko**tlin **ty**pe-**sa**fe SQL for JVM and Android. \
-Kotysa Query API is agnostic from Sql Engine : change your database engine or your web framework (Ktor, Spring...), but keep your SQL layer stable.
+Kotysa Query API is agnostic from Sql Engine : change your database engine or your web framework (Ktor, Spring, Quarkus...), but keep your SQL layer stable.

 ## Supported Databases